sebastianJamesMI/Fellowship_AI_IMDB/README.md

 I used models of increasing complexity to do the classification task

+Baseline: Using Tensorflow Tokenizer with a simple Neural Network (NN): Sentiment_Analysis_IMDB_Baseline.

 1. Using the Tensorflow Tokenizer with LSTM layers: Sentiment_Analysis_IMDB_TF_Tokenizer_LSTM.ipynb
 2. Using the BERT Tokenizer with a CNN layers: Sentiment_Analysis_IMDB_BERT_Tokenizer_CNN.ipynb
 3. Using the BERT Tokenizer and fine-tuning a BERT layer: Sentiment_Analysis_IMDB_BERT_Embedding_LSTM.ipynb